somedatapacket/docs.humio.com/content/operations-guide/installation/bare-metal.md

 Humio is a Scala-based application that requires a JVM version 11 or higher.

-Humio recommends using Azul’s JVM, as it is used for Humio Cloud, so is well-tested for compatibility.
+Humio recommends using Azul’s JVM, as it is used for Humio Cloud, and so it is well-tested for compatibility.

 For more information on how to configure the JVM, see [https://docs.humio.com/configuration/jvm-configuration/](https://docs.humio.com/configuration/jvm-configuration/) and [https://docs.humio.com/configuration/jvm-configuration/#which-jvm](https://docs.humio.com/configuration/jvm-configuration/#which-jvm)